madprops/awesome-setup/README.md

 Right click on tag

->Move window to that tag
+>Move client to that tag

 ---